-- (3) During the Douglas/Sarpy County week, the CSHOs or teams of CSHOs will drive through each grid established by the east/west traveled major streets, e.g. Harrison Street, "Q" Street, West Center Road, etc., and the north/south traveled streets, e.g. 204th, 192nd, 180th, 168th, etc. If they observe construction sites within that specified area where fall hazards, overhead power line hazards and jobsites with active scaffolds exist or observe hazards covered by other National, Local, and Special Emphasis Programs, they will conduct the inspections within the scope of the FOM and other appropriate directives.
-The CSHOs will coordinate within the Omaha Office so that each grid is traveled.
-The intent is to complete travel of all grids by the end of the week. - (4) During the Lancaster County week, the CSHOs or teams of CSHOs will drive through each grid established by the east/west traveled major streets, e.g. Hallam Road, Sprauge Road, Saltillo Road, Waverly Road, Davey Road, Superior Street etc., and the north/south traveled streets, e.g. W100th, W12th, 14th, 162nd, etc. If they observe construction sites within that specified area where fall hazards, overhead power line hazards and jobsites with active scaffolds exist or observe hazards covered by other National, Local, and Special Emphasis Programs, they will conduct the inspections within the scope of the FOM and other appropriate directives.
-The CSHOs will coordinate within the Omaha Office so that each grid is traveled.
+- sites within that specified area where fall hazards, overhead power line hazards and jobsites with active scaffolds exist or observe hazards covered by other National, Local, and Special Emphasis Programs, they will conduct the inspections within the scope of the FOM and other appropriate directives.
+The CSHOs will coordinate within the Omaha Office so that a CSHO travels each grid.
 The intent is to complete travel of all grids by the end of the week. - (5) Only complaint, referral, fatality, and catastrophe inspections will take precedence during the respective emphasis weeks as per the FOM.
 Otherwise, the Area Director will assign all CSHOs to the construction emphasis inspections during the respective weeks.
-Unprogrammed inspections of construction sites will be expanded to include the issues addressed by this program.
+Unprogrammed inspections of construction sites will include the issues addressed by this program.